dumux/dumux/examples/1ptracer/README.md

 template<class TypeTag>
 struct UseMoles<TypeTag, TTag::TracerTest> { static constexpr bool value = false; };
 ```
-We don't use a solution dependent molecular diffusion coefficient:
+We do not use a solution dependent molecular diffusion coefficient:
 ```cpp
 template<class TypeTag>
 struct SolutionDependentMolecularDiffusion<TypeTag, TTag::TracerTestCC> { static constexpr bool value = false; };
 ```
-In the following we create a new tracer fluid system and derive it from the base fluid system.
+In the following, we create a new tracer fluid system and derive it from the base fluid system.
 ```cpp
 template<class TypeTag>
 class TracerFluidSystem : public FluidSystems::Base<GetPropType<TypeTag, Properties::Scalar>,
                                                                TracerFluidSystem<TypeTag>>
 {
 ```
-We define convenient shortcuts to the properties Scalar, Problem, GridView,
+We define convenient shortcuts to the properties `Scalar`, `Problem`, `GridView`,
-Element, FVElementGeometry and SubControlVolume:
+`Element`, `FVElementGeometry` and `SubControlVolume`:
 ```cpp
     using Scalar = GetPropType<TypeTag, Properties::Scalar>;
     using Problem = GetPropType<TypeTag, Properties::Problem>;